 (Well, actually, Alfred and Dora.
-In the original short stoies that appeared in assorted magazines of the time, Paul Beck was called "Alfred Juggins), before t
+In the original short stoies that appeared in assorted magazines of the time, Paul Beck was called "Alfred Juggins).

-Paul first popped up in a string of short stories, the most popular format of the times.
+Paul (or Alfred) first popped up in a string of short stories, the most popular format of the times.
 Many were published in the fiction magazines of the time, most notably Pearson's Weekly.

 A "rule of thumb" detective, he was intentionally put forward as a toned down, regular kinda guy sort of detective, a working class dick who favored legwork and common sense.
 A bit of a plodder, and a little on the plump side, Beck was meant to offer a vivd contrast to the lighning bolt flashes of genius and aristocratic eccentricity of Holmes and the other Great Detectives of the time.